30 Powerful Wordpress Plugins

 Sidebar Widgets: Allows you to use Sidebar widgets.
 Amazingly easy to add new features to your site.
 Tons of widgets are available at widgets.wordpress.com.

-Sideblog Wordpress Plugin: Allows you to designate certain posts (through a category) as an aside.
+Sideblog WordPress Plugin: Allows you to designate certain posts (through a category) as an aside.
 I use it to power my Quick Hits column.

-Smart Update Pinger: Replaces the built-in ping/notify functionality of Wordpress.
+Smart Update Pinger: Replaces the built-in ping/notify functionality of WordPress.
 Pings designated servers only when publishing new posts, not when editing.

 SpotMilk: SpotMilk is an admin theme for WordPress 2.0 originally inspired by OS X – give WP’s admin interface the look it deserves!